slateci/slateci.github.io/_posts/2020-09-17-jupyterlab-and-osg-condor-pool.md

 To check the status of your jobs, you can use the `condor_q` command as shown in the `Checking Job Status` section below.

 ## Submitting your Jobs from a Python Notebook
-If you prefer to use python to submit your jobs to the pool, you can do that using HTCondor Python Bindings.
-Here is how you can do that:
+If you prefer to use python to submit your jobs to the pool, you can do that using HTCondor Python Bindings as follows:

-- Create the `short_transfer.sh` and `input.txt` files and the `log` directory, as shown above.
+1. Create the `short_transfer.sh` and `input.txt` files and the `log` directory, as shown above.
 Then, open a new Python notebook, and import the below two modules:
 <img src="/img/posts/jupyter-osg-pb-i.png">

-- Create a `Submit` object for your job as shown below under sourcecode and snapshot (Please note that you'd need to add in your OSG project name, where it says `<your-project-name>`, to the job.):
+2. Create a `Submit` object for your job as shown below under sourcecode and snapshot (Please note that you'd need to add in your OSG project name, where it says `<your-project-name>`, to the job.):

  <strong>Sourcecode:</strong>